 For many people, anxiety leads to a lot of “over-thinking”- trying too hard to analyze or figure things out with their minds, even when this is not really productive or helpful.
 There are many things in life that we can’t solve with our minds, and there are many things we can’t control or know ahead of time.
 Anxiety may stop you from taking healthy steps towards your goals.

-Getting to the root of the anxiety: Another reason why anxiety treatment may be helpful is to help a person learn to recognize whether his anxiety is being caused by unconscious feelings or fantasies.
+Getting to the root of the anxiety: Another reason why anxiety treatment may be helpful is to help a person learn to recognize whether anxiety is being caused by unconscious feelings or fantasies.
 Sometimes we focus our anxiety on situations that don’t really have anything to do with what we are really anxious about, which is why it can be so crucial to explore with a therapist whether the source of your anxiety is actually out of your awareness.
 Some common examples of unconscious sources of anxiety that come up frequently in anxiety treatment are: anxiety about acknowledging feelings of anger or dependency, and anxiety about experiencing painful memories that one is trying to forget.
-More information about a specific type of treatment for this type of anxiety can be found here at my office.